Bombali District

-The district of Bombali occupies a total area of 7985 km2 and comprises thirteen chiefdoms.
+The District of Bombali occupies a total area of 7985 km2 and comprises thirteen chiefdoms.
 The district borders Karene District to the north, Port Loko District, Tonkolili District to the south, and Koinadugu District to the east.

 The population of Bombali District is ethnically diverse, although the Temne and Limba form the largest ethnic groups.
 The population of Bombali District is predominantly Muslim, though with a large Christian minority.

-Bombali district is the birthplace and home district of the former president of Sierra Leone, Ernest Bai Koroma, who was born and raised in the city of Makeni.
+Bombali District is the birthplace and home district of the former president of Sierra Leone, Ernest Bai Koroma, who was born and raised in the city of Makeni.
 The district is also the birthplace and home district of former president of Sierra Leone Joseph Saidu Momoh, who was born in the town of Binkolo.

 The University of Makeni and St. Francis Secondary school are based in Bombali District's largest city, Makeni.

 Government and politics

 Bombali district is governed with a directly elected district council form of government, which is headed by a district council chairman, who is the highest local government official in the district.
 The chairman is responsible for the general management of the district.
-The current chairman is John Shangai Koruna of the All People's Congress (APC), following his victory in the 2018 Sierra Leone general elections.
+The current chairman is Dr. Mohamed Mark Babah Sisay of the All People's Congress (APC), following his victory in the 2023 Sierra Leone general elections.

-Bombali district is a political stronghold of the APC, the current ruling party in Sierra Leone; and one of the two major political parties in the country.
-Currently the APC holds all elected seats from Bombali district to the Parliament of Sierra Leone.
+Bombali District is a political stronghold of the APC, the current ruling party in Sierra Leone; and one of the two major political parties in the country.
+Currently the APC holds all elected seats from Bombali District to the Parliament of Sierra Leone.
 The APC also controls the Bombali District Council local government and the Makeni city council.
-Two of the three Sierra Leone presidents from the APC party Joseph Saidu Momoh and Ernest Bai Koroma are natives of Bombali district.
+Two of the three Sierra Leone presidents from the APC party Joseph Saidu Momoh and Ernest Bai Koroma are natives of Bombali District.

-The APC has always been overwhelmingly popular in almost all parts of Bombali district since the party was founded; with the exception of the predominantly ethnic Mandingo town of Karina and its surrounding villages, located in part of Biriwa Chiefdom, which have traditionally supported the Sierra Leone People's Party (SLPP), particularly under the government of president Ahmad Tejan Kabbah, who was overwhelmingly popular in Karina and its surrounding villages during his presidency.
+The APC has always been overwhelmingly popular in almost all parts of Bombali District since the party was founded; with the exception of the predominantly ethnic Mandingo town of Karina and its surrounding villages, located in part of Biriwa Chiefdom, which have traditionally supported the Sierra Leone People's Party (SLPP), particularly under the government of president Ahmad Tejan Kabbah, who was overwhelmingly popular in Karina and its surrounding villages during his presidency.

 Members of Parliament

-The district of Bombali has eight Representatives in the Sierra Leonean Parliament, of which seven members were elected for a five-year term.
+The District of Bombali has eight Representatives in the Sierra Leonean Parliament, of which seven members were elected for a five-year term.
 The district is a stronghold of the former ruling government of the APC party.
 In the second round of the 2007 Sierra Leone presidential election, the incumbent vice president of Sierra Leone Solomon Berewa and candidate of the then ruling SLPP got 11 percent of the vote in Bombali District, while the leader of the main opposition party and current president of Sierra Leone Ernest Bai Koroma of the All People's Congress (APC) got 89 percent in the second round in the district.